digital-asset/daml/ledger/README.md

 ### Ledger API Server health checks

-The Ledger API Server exposes health checks over the [GRPC Health Checking Protocol][].
-You can check the health of the overall server by making a GRPC request to `grpc.health.v1.Health.Check`.
+The Ledger API Server exposes health checks over the [gRPC Health Checking Protocol][].
+You can check the health of the overall server by making a gRPC request to `grpc.health.v1.Health.Check`.

 You can also perform a streaming health check by making a request to `grpc.health.v1.Health.Watch`.
 The server will immediately send the current health of the Ledger API Server, and then send a new message whenever the health changes.